TheRoboticsClub/colab-gsoc2019-Pankhuri_Vanjani/docs/_posts/2015-01-27-dear-diary.md.md

 * For ROS2

-    --AMENT PACKAGE- a python package so needs right pythonpath (Explain the problem in detail)

-    --solved for ROS2
+    --AMENT PACKAGE- 'ament_package is a Python module.
+Python uses the PYTHONPATH variable.
+It doesn't retrieve the CMAKE_PREFIX_PATH, so setting it will not extend the Python search path'.
+First we need to set the right path.

-    Adding these lines in CMakeLists.txt
+    ---Solved for ROS2 by adding these lines in CMakeLists.txt

     ```
     SET(ENV{PYTHONPATH} "/opt/ros/dashing/lib/python3.6/site-packages/")